 A member of team Indigo will be in touch to speak with you about the new service.
 You will then be contacted by a care navigator who will be your main point of contact and will help guide you through your time with us.
 You will also have the chance to ask the care navigator questions about the service.

 We understand that choosing your gender clinic is a big decision.
 You don’t have to give us an answer on the spot and we want you to have all the information you need to make the best choice for you.
 Take some time to read through our FAQs and any information we send you.
 We’ll call you back in seven days to see if you would like to book your first appointment with us.

 Booking your appointment:

 We’ll contact you and ask if you’re ready to book your first appointment.
-If you are, we’ll arrange a time and a date that’s convenient for you to see one of our clinicians online or in person at one of our sites in Greater Manchester.
+If you are, we’ll arrange a time and a date that’s convenient for you to see one of our clinicians online or face-to-face.
 We’ll text you the details of your appointment, and you’ll also get a reminder text a few days before your visit.

 That is fine!
 If you’ve read through all of our information and decided that Indigo isn’t right for you, it won’t count against you in any way.

 You don’t need to give us a reason and you can keep using any other services provided by LGBT Foundation and gtd healthcare without any issues.